-When was the last time you had meaningful conversation with your spouse?
+When was the last time you had a meaningful conversation with your spouse?

 You know, the type of conversation that you used to have in the early days of your relationship.
 Conversation where hours seemed like minutes.
-Conversation that left you feeling known, heard, and secure.
+A conversation that left you feeling known, heard, and secure.
 Conversation that led to sparks flying…in a good way!

 Let’s face it.
 These types of conversations “just happened” and were the norm in the early days of your relationship.
 But as time went on, hours of long free-flowing conversations became shorter and fewer and far between.